StevensND/emuswitch-backup/README.md

  - In **Ryujinx version**, it will do the same.
 However, this time we don't need the qt-config.ini file.
 Ryujinx uses another method to save your saves totally different from Yuzu.
 [All steps here](https://github.com/StevensND/emuswitch-backup/blob/main/RYUJINX.md)

-Finally, all you have to do is select an exit route.
+**Finally**, all you have to do is select an exit path.
 A .zip file will be generated with all your saves.
 When you need them, simply extract the .zip and make sure to place the saves in the right directory.